tparkerd/dotfiles/README.md

-# XFCE4 Configutation
+# Dotfiles & Configuration

-Setup guide and scripts for installing a new Xubuntu instance
+This repo is a reference for configuring a new Linux or MacOS system.